 - Soy Milk – This adds liquid to the dough and boosts the protein content of the bagels.
 You can also use other milks like almond milk or oat milk.

 - Self-Rising Flour – This forms the main structure of the bagels and contains leavening agents that help them rise without yeast.
 If you’re using all-purpose flour, you’ll need to whisk in baking powder separately.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Light Olive Oil – This contributes to the dough’s texture and makes it easier to handle.
 Any other light-flavored oil will also work.